 In March 2016, Ezra released "Last Game at The Forum", the critically acclaimed limited-edition coffee-table book and gallery exhibit featuring previously-unseen time capsule photographs he shot 20 years prior at the final Canadiens game at the Montreal Forum.

-In the summer of 2016, Ezra became the first Artist in Residence at Tweed, a division of Canopy Growth, one of the world's largest cannabis producers.
-As part of the residency - the world's first arts residency at a cannabis company - he created original photo series and videos and serving as a brand ambassador for the company.
+In 2016-2017, Ezra served as the first Artist in Residence at Tweed, a division of Canopy Growth, one of the world's largest cannabis producers.
+As part of the residency - the world's first arts residency at a cannabis company - he created original photo series and videos and served as a brand ambassador for the company.
 The first project Ezra released as part of the Tweed residency is the music photeo "The Walls of Montreal" /"Les Murs de Montréal", a love letter to the vast array of artistic murals throughout his hometown, of which he has photographed more than 1500.
 The video features music by Josh Ritter.
 The second video released as part of the Tweed residence was Ez in Res', a collection of some of his favorite images from the trips he took during the residency, set to music by Lake of Stew.